isaqb-org/glossary/manuscript/2-terms-D-L.md

 {#term-interface}
 ### Interface

-Multiple meaning depending on context:
+Multiple meanings, depending on context:

   * Boundary across which two building blocks interact or communicate with each other.
   * Design construct that provides an abstraction of the behavior of concrete components, declares possible interactions with these components and constraints for these interactions.

 {#term-interface-segregation-principle}
 ### Interface Segregation Principle (ISP)